 Even people who are super-dedicated to good oral hygiene will inevitably miss a bit of plaque here and there, which can harden into tartar.
 Removing tartar is not something that you can do at home, without risking the chance that you’ll cause more dental damage with abrasive toothpastes, scraping and whatever other weird DIY dentist trick YouTube may be recommending today.
 Your hygienist will safely clean hardened dental plaque that’s impossible to remove at home, and any trapped debris.

 Your dental care team is the absolute best source of information on oral hygiene practices and addressing your oral health concerns.
 Don’t wait until a problem arises to check in with your dentist!If you’ve been skipping regular checkups and cleanings due to budget concerns and no dental insurance, consider getting a dental savings plan.
-These plans are an affordable alternative to dental insurance, providing plan members with discounts of 10%-60% on the majority of dental services.
-Find out more at dentalplans.com.
+These plans are an affordable alternative to dental insurance, providing plan members with discounts of 10-60% on the majority of dental procedures.